VVUQ · Module 10 of 10

 2. What determines model risk?

-4. Write the acceptance margin.
+4. Write the normalized margin.

 TodayFinish this quiz and Levels 1 and 2 of the ladder.